laminas-api-tools/documentation/recipes/join-tables.md

 Answer
 ------

-zend-db provides SQL JOIN syntax via its `Zend\Db\Sql` subcomponent.
-However, DB-Connected REST services use `Zend\Db\TableGateway`, which does not provide this out-of-the-box.
+zend-db provides SQL JOIN syntax via its `Laminas\Db\Sql` subcomponent.
+However, DB-Connected REST services use `Laminas\Db\TableGateway`, which does not provide this out-of-the-box.
 As such, we will need to make a few changes to our application to make this work.